Azure/azure-functions-java-additions/azure-functions-java-opentelemetry/README.md

 This library provides [OpenTelemetry](https://opentelemetry.io/) integration for Java-based Azure Functions when running with an OpenTelemetry agent.
 It automatically:

 1. Creates spans for each function invocation with proper trace context propagation.
-2. Provides convenient helper methods for creating custom spans.
+2. Provides convenient helper methods for creating custom spans with Azure Functions context.
+3. Extracts Azure Functions context attributes for log correlation and observability.

 **Note:** This library requires an OpenTelemetry Java agent to be present.
 It does not initialize or configure the OpenTelemetry SDK itself.